HenrikSamuelsson/course-introduction-to-software-product-management/course-4-agile-planning-for-software-products.md

 Gantt charts can be used for low-level task tracking as well as high level release tracking.

+## Release Plans

+Release plans shows the expected feature growth of a product at the end of a defined time box.
+The intended audience of the release plan is both the client and the developers.

 ## Module 3 Iteration Planning

 ## Module 4 Risk Planning